pl853/Advanced-Databases-Guide/README.md

 ![No_anomalies](https://user-images.githubusercontent.com/24454699/55897471-166b1900-5bb0-11e9-91db-366cebb43855.png)

 - eliminate spurious tuples
   spurious tuples are created when joining 2 tables that are not designed correctly, this will create more tuples than were in the original tables.
+These redundant tuples are called spurious tuples.
 Normalization makes sure that the decomposition doesn't create spurious tuples. </br>
   In the following image you can see an example of a combined datatable where spurious tuples are created.
 Everything under the dotted lines are spurious tuples.
   ![Spurious_tuples](https://user-images.githubusercontent.com/24454699/55897454-0eab7480-5bb0-11e9-8168-784bc76ae708.png)